nus-cs2103-AY2223S1/tp/docs/UserGuide.md

 #### Splitting a debt: `splitdebt`

 **What it does:**<br>
-This command splits a debt evenly among several people in PayMeLah for you to track.
+This command splits a debt evenly among several persons in PayMeLah for you to track.

 **When to use:**<br>
 When you want to divide a group expense equally between multiple persons, you can use this command to let PayMeLah help you with the calculations and keep track of their debts!